ruthmoog/checkboxer/README.md

 # Checkbo**x**er

-Checkbo**x**er is a webtool for STEM journal editors, to speed up the technical check process in peer review.
+Checkbo**x**er is a webtool built with STEM journal editors in mind.
+Use Checkbo**x**er to speed up submission requirement checks in pre-review.

-The user completes a checklist using the webform, relevant to the journal submission policies.
-A customised template is built automatically based on the completed checklist; this can then be tweaked or sent as is by the user to the manuscript owner.
+- Customise your modular revision template and checklist items in a CSV file
+- Complete the checklist per manuscript
+- Copy and paste the generated text to your email interface where you can personalise your message

+I witnessed Journal Editors using paper checklists and having to copy and paste paragraphs from a large body of text.
+Checkbo**x**er replaces this system, generating only the text you need every time.

-This tool replaces manual, paper checklists.
-Compared to existing workflows, Checkbo**x**er could save editors minutes for every submission they check!
+- Checkbo**x**er can save Editors _minutes_ for every submission they check!

-Set up: Journals must create a csv file of standard correspondence modules to build templates from.
+- Checkbo**x**er lowers the chance of human errors, and makes editorial communications more consistent!

-## Installation
+## Installation and Set Up

 First download the required gems with bundler:
 ```console